iotaledger/goshimmer/docs/001-mana_proposal.md

  - calculating mana from value transactions,
  - keeping a log of the different mana values of all nodes,
  - updating mana values,
- - responding to mana related queries from other modules.
+ - responding to mana related queries from other modules,
+ - saving base mana vectors in database when shutting down the node,
+ - trying to load base mana vectors from database when starting the node.

 The proposed mana plugin should keep track of the different mana values of nodes and handle calculation updates.
 Mana values are mapped to `nodeID`s and stored in a `map` data structure.